-Unless otherwise noted, Turista Libre treks in Tijuana and Baja California meet their guide on the U.S. side of the San Ysidro pedestrian border crossing, outside the McDonald's adjacent to the San Ysidro Transit Center.
-The physical address is 727 East San Ysidro Boulevard, San Ysidro, CA 92143.
-Please note, the meeting spot is accessible by foot only.
-The nearest pay parking lots are one block north on Rail Court, adjacent to Jack in the Box.
+Unless otherwise noted, Turista Libre treks in Tijuana and Baja California meet their guide on the U.S. side of the PedWest pedestrian border crossing at the Virginia Avenue Transit Center.
+The physical address is 405 Virginia Avenue, San Ysidro, CA 92173.
+The nearest pay parking lots are on the opposite side of Virginia Avenue's cross street, Camino de la Plaza.

 As of August 2015, current and valid passports are mandatory for all foreigners entering Mexico via its pedestrian border crossings.
 Sentri/Global Entry participants must also present a valid passport book or passport card when entering Mexico.

 All foreigners with a valid passport — regardless of age — may stay in Tijuana and the surrounding region for up one week at no cost but must register with Mexico's immigration authorities by completing a Forma Migratoria Múltiple (FMM) just after crossing the border.
 Stays lasting longer than 72 hours require a fee of 500 pesos (approximately $27 USD).

 All persons regardless of nationality must present a valid passport and/or Sentri/Global Entry card when returning to the U.S. from Mexico.

 Turista Libre assumes no responsibility for anyone denied entry to Mexico or reentry to the United States nor provides refunds due to unexpected or unforeseen complications with passports, visas or any other migratory procedures.
 For more information regarding passports and visas, please refer to the official website of your country's embassy in Mexico or the United States.